Armed Forces Veteran Friendly

 Top tips for veterans

-The Veteran Friendly Practices accredication scheme is run by the Royal College of General Practioners (the RCGP) in parternship with NHS England and NHS Improvement.
-The RCGP and the NHS have developed a leaflet to help ex-forces patients to get the most from your GP.
-Please follow this link to download and view a copy of the leaflet:>>
+The Veteran Friendly Practices accreditation scheme is run by the Royal College of General Practitioners (the RCGP) in partnership with NHS England and NHS Improvement.
+The RCGP and the NHS have developed a leaflet to help ex-forces patients get the most from their GP.

 Image representing Op COURAGE: the veterans mental health and wellbeing service